m-ezekiel/twitterProfileAnalysis/README.md

-# twitterProfileAnalysis: README
+# Twitter Profile Analysis Documentation

-A social listening prototype for analyzing the network engagement and hashtag frequencies of a user's most recent social media updates.
+Description: A social listening prototype for analyzing the network engagement and hashtag frequencies of a user's most recent social media updates.

 twitterConfig.R - Sourcefile to access the twitter rest API.